-In the mid-20th century, new agricultural technologies including controlled irrigation, pesticides and chemical fertilisers became commonplace, and helped usher in the Green Revolution, which was instrumental in providing for the world’s growing population.
-Despite its critical role in the story of human development, there is little disagreement that the Green Revolution has also inflicted substantial harm on the world’s biodiversity, necessitated rampant deforestation and has been predicated upon a drastic increase in GHG emissions caused by the agricultural industry.
+In the mid-20th century, the Green Revolution ushered in unprecedented technological advancements in the world’s agricultural systems.
+But while it was crucial in providing for the world’s growing population, the Green Revolution has necessitated rampant deforestation, biodiversity loss and was predicated upon a drastic increase in greenhouse gas emissions from agriculture.
 New economic models of production and extraction are needed to limit the degenerative human impact on our terrestrial ecosystems, and to fully take advantage of the resources and ecological services available to us.
-As a system that would be able to accomplish both these targets and more, the blue economy may be the next page in humanity’s story of economic development.
+To accomplish both these targets and more, the burgeoning blue economy may be the next page in humanity’s story of sustainable development.

 The blue economy involves all economic activity related to oceans and coastal ecosystems.
 In a fully realised blue economy, these areas act as the primary mechanism for extraction and production of resources and economic growth.
 The blue economy emphasises protecting and sustainably developing oceans, and implementing policies that ensure better stewardship of marine ecosystems, wildlife and resources.
 The blue economy can be considered a component to the larger green economy, which focuses on an efficient and equitable use of resources and emphasises sustainable development without degrading the environment.

 The blue economy encompasses a number of diverse sectors, including food production, tourism, energy, transportation and waste management.
 The current global economic output of blue economy activities is valued at around USD$1.5 trillion.